DataDog/browser-sdk/packages/rum/README.md

 ### Browser and Browser Premium sampling configuration

-This feature requires the RUM Browser SDK v3.0.0+.
+This feature requires the Datadog Browser SDK v3.0.0+.

 <blockquote class="alert alert-info">
-The RUM Browser SDK v4.10.2 introduces the <code>premiumSampleRate</code> initialization parameter, deprecating the <code>replaySampleRate</code> initialization parameter.
+The Datadog Browser SDK v4.10.2 introduces the <code>premiumSampleRate</code> initialization parameter, deprecating the <code>replaySampleRate</code> initialization parameter.
 </blockquote>

 When a session is created, RUM tracks it as either: